Sign the Petition

 - Make our tax system work for people, not just big corporations

-I urge you to support SCA-5, the Property Tax Fairness Amendment, to reform Prop 13 and make large corporations pay their fair share of property taxes.
+I urge you to support reforming Prop.
+13 to make large corporations pay their fair share of property taxes.